wttech/gradle-aem-plugin/README.md

 Incremental build which takes seconds, not minutes.
 Developer who does not loose focus between build time gaps.
 Extend freely your build system directly in project.

 AEM developer - it's time to meet Gradle!
+You liked or used plugin?
+Don't forget to **star this project** on GitHub :)

 ## Features